Fidelio Tata, PhD⎢MiCA CASP CPD Training

 BACKGROUND: ESMA KNOWLEDGE & COMPETENCE GUIDELINES

 On 11 July 2025, the European Securities and Markets Authority (ESMA) published Guidelines for the criteria on the assessment of knowledge and competence under the Markets in Crypto‑Assets Regulation (MiCA).
 These Guidelines set out minimum expectations for qualifications, professional experience and continuous professional development (CPD) for staff providing information or advice on crypto‑assets and crypto‑asset services to clients.
-The official translations into all EU languages were published on ESMA’s website on 28 January 2026, starting a two‑month period during which competent authorities must notify ESMA whether they comply or intend to comply with the Guidelines, which will apply six months after publication of the translations.
+The official translations into all EU languages were published on ESMA’s website on 28 January 2026, starting a two‑month period during which competent authorities had to notify ESMA whether they comply or intend to comply with the Guidelines.
+The Federal Financial Supervisory Authority (BaFin) has declared the ESMA guidelines to be directly applicable.
+The guidelines will take effect on July 27, 2026 (six months after the publication of the translations).

 MINIMUM PROFESSIONAL QUALIFICATION FOR CASP STAFF